TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

 Checking tag signature
 ----------------------

-Checking signature on Git tags works similar to verifying the results using the ``gpg`` tool, but with using the ``git tag --verify`` command directly.
+Checking signatures on Git tags works similar to verifying the results using the ``gpg`` tool, but with using the ``git tag --verify`` command directly.

 .. code-block:: bash